mcbloch/AoC2024/README.md

 ### Day 02

-A bit easier to find a solution compared to day 1.
+A bit easier to find a solution for the first part of day 2 compared to day 1.
 We start working per row by using `Fork`.
 Then we duplicate numbers to create pairs.
 We subtract them from eachother and wil use `Flow Control` operations to validate the output.
 We can place labels and use regexes in the `Conditional Jump` block to check if we have all positive or negative numbers and if they are 1, 2 or 3.

+For the second part I could not think of a solution yet.